SUMI-lab/Neural-Continuous-Time-Supermartingale-Certificates/README.md

 # Neural Continuous-Time Supermartingale Certificates

 This repository contains code for the paper _Neural Continuous-Time Supermartingale Certificates_ by Grigory Neustroev, Mirco Giacobbe, Anna Lukina, published in AAAI 2025.
-To cute this work you can use:
+To cite this work you can use:
 ```
 @inproceedings{neustroev2025neural,
   title={Neural continuous-time supermartingale certificates},